 \subsubsection{\textit{flexgrid2vec} Embedding Configuration Testing}

-We accomplished a large set of experiments to evaluate the performance of \textit{flexgrid2vec}.
+We conducted a large set of experiments to evaluate the performance of \textit{flexgrid2vec}.
 Table \ref{5kp_results} lists sample results of model training using different embedding methods.
 The embedding calculation methods have different learning behaviours.
-Specifically, the methods that concatenate the output vectors as one large vector tend to have inferior test accuracy.
-They show around $9$\% less than the training accuracy.
-However, reduced-vector based methods show better learning behaviour for both training and testing.
-This significant performance of the reduced \textit{flexgrid2vec} is caused by using most discriminative $512$ features instead of using a large vector of $12,800$ features.
-The \textit{flexgrid2vec-Agg1R} that apply simple node aggregation and summation outperform all other versions including the method with eigenvector centrality normalisation.
+Specifically, the methods that concatenate the output vectors as one large vector tend to have inferior test accuracy, showing around $9$\% less than the training accuracy.
+However, reduced vector-based methods show better learning behaviour for both training and testing.
+This significant performance of the reduced \textit{flexgrid2vec} is caused by using the most discriminative $512$ features instead of using a large vector of $12,800$ features.
+The \textit{flexgrid2vec-Agg1R} that applies simple node aggregation and summation outperforms all other versions including the method with eigenvector centrality normalisation.
 This observation proves that the \textit{flexgrid2vec} requires lower computation to produce the best representation vector.
 The average speed highlights how fast \textit{flexgrid2vec} is.
-The results show that \textit{flexgrid2vec} process around $20$ images per second.
+The results show that \textit{flexgrid2vec} processes around $20$ images per second.

-We evaluate the parameters of \textit{flexgrid2vec} such as the patch size and node count.
-Table \ref{7kp_results} shows the performance results of building \textit{flexgrid2vec} of grid graphs on $7$ key-points ($7\times 7$ nodes).
-These results decreased by a range of $6$ to $15$ percent from using \textit{flexgrid2vec} on 5 key-points ($5\times 5$ nodes), see Table \ref{5kp_results}.
+We evaluated the parameters of \textit{flexgrid2vec}, such as the patch size and node count.
+Table \ref{7kp_results} shows the performance results of building \textit{flexgrid2vec} grid-graphs on $7$ key-points ($7\times 7$ nodes).
+These results decreased by a range of $6$ to $15$ percent when using \textit{flexgrid2vec} on five key-points ($5\times 5$ nodes), see Table \ref{5kp_results}.
 Table \ref{64_results} shows the training results of the \textit{flexgrid2vec} reduced methods.
 These experiments were designed to utilise $64 \times 64$ patch sizes to calculate the convolutional feature of each node.
 The accuracy degraded significantly in all the methods.
-For example, the test accuracy of \textit{flexgrid2vec-Agg1R} is decreased from $98.8$\% to $90.1$\%.
+For example, the test accuracy of \textit{flexgrid2vec-Agg1R} decreased from $98.8$\% to $90.1$\%.
 This result supports the strength of the \textit{flexgrid2vec} proposed architecture that uses $32 \times 32$ patch sizes, see results in Table \ref{5kp_results}.